gjcasanova/IEEEXtreme14/README.md

 - First place in Ecuador.
 - Top 50 in Latin America and the Caribbean (Region R9).

-## 🥇 Participation
- - First place in Ecuador.
- - Top 50 in Latin America and the Caribbean (Region R9).

 ## 👹 Team Daemons

 - Ariel Altamirano :octocat: [Ariel2705](https://github.com/Ariel2705)